nientedidecente/nientedidecente.github.io/en/about.md

 We are just a bunch of guys who replied to a reddit post in [here](https://www.reddit.com/r/ItalyInformatica/comments/giby9r/community_italiana_game_developer_open_source_ii/)(ITA).

-Different ages and different professional competencies.
+We're people from various backgrounds and different ages.

 We are **coders**, **musicians**, **students**, **professional**, but more importantly, gamers.